Creating your personal website using Quarto

 1

-add a photo by supplying a relative file path & image name (here, headshot.jpg lives in my repo’s root directory)
+add a photo by supplying a relative file path & image name (here, headshot.jpeg lives in a folder called media/)

 2